naveenkerati/naveenkerati/README.md

 ### Hi!
 I'm NAVEEN KERATI
 ---
-- ⚡DevOps Engineer based in DALLAS, TEXAS.
+- ⚡Senior DevOps Engineer based in DALLAS, TEXAS.
 - 🤔I'm interested in Orchestration, DevOps, Security, Data management, Data architecture, and Software Engineering.
 - 🧙‍♀️🔮 I'm currently exploring HL7 and AI and machine learning to enhance my skills in these subjects